-I had the perfect weathered (gray) lumber left over from cleaning up the woodshed.
+I had the perfect weathered (gray) wood board left over from cleaning up the woodshed garage.
 I’ve had several boards laying out in the sun in order to remove debris and filth.
-They’ve been out there all Summer, and now it was time to grab one for this awesome vertical Thankful sign.
+They’ve been out there all Summer, and now it was time to grab one for this awesome Thanksgiving decor for someone to use by their front door.

 Trim board to size

 Give reclaimed board a dash of color

 Originally the rustic board had red undertones, but those disappeared over the hot summer months.
 I used a cheap chip brush and some red paint to give the sign a faint hint of red.
 Another way to do this is to dilute the latex paint with water.
 If you accidentally apply too much red paint, simply hose it off before it completely dries.
 You could even wet the board down before you paint it if you have the time to let it dry.
-I did not have the luxury of time.
+I did not have the luxury of time while making my DIY Thankful Sign.

 Since it didn’t matter about the color, I used the same brush to apply some black paint throughout the red area.
 The long board is resting on my easy diy sawhorses.

 Using contact paper in a Silhouette Portrait

 This project is great for beginners.
-But, it’s very important to make sure that when you feed such a long piece of contact paper (or vinyl) into your machine that you have a very straight edge.
+But, it’s very important to make sure that when you feed such a long piece of contact paper (or vinyl) into your cutting machine that you have a very straight edge.
 If the roll feeds in crooked, the contact paper stencil will continue to get more crooked as it continues to travel through the rollers.
+I use contact paper all the time in my Silhouette, I'm not sure if it works in a Cricut machine.

 NOTE: I have the Silhouette portrait resting on the floor to allow it to feed the entire 56” of material through the machine.